 About Costa Blanca

 Despite being popular, the Costa Blanca seems to have enough beautiful white coastline to go around.
 About 200kms worth.
-And most of the best places to stay in the Costa Blanca are well situated to make the most of this.
+Most of the best places to stay on the Costa Blanca are well situated to make the most of this.
 So even in peak season you can find a peaceful cove, if that's your preference.
 But of course you can also find yourself a party beach!
 Stay in a lively resort, a mid-sized town or a small village.

 With multiple international airports serving the region the Costa Blanca is both your sunny party capital, and an easy place to fly and flop.
 Southern Costa Blanca is where you can find the biggest resorts, Benidorm, Calpe, ex-pat favourite Torrevieja.
-And Alicante, which offers more of a beach-side city break experience.
+Alicante offers more of a beach-side city break experience.
 While the northern coastline is dotted with smaller towns and villages, and the larger port and city of Valencia for those want a bit of action.

-If your aim is to be in Costa Blanca for 'the season' BOOK AHEAD, but if you're not fussed about visiting in July or August you'll find fewer accommodation options - not everywhere stays open all year - but much lower prices.
-And this sunny part of Span makes a excellent base for exploring inland, where you'll find traditional style villages hardly touched by tourism.
+For the best places to stay on the Costa Blanca during 'the season' be sure to book ahead, but if you're not fussed about visiting in July or August you'll find fewer accommodation options - not everywhere stays open all year - but much lower prices.
+This sunny part of Spain makes an excellent base for exploring inland, where you'll find traditional style villages hardly touched by tourism, and beautiful dramatic scenery.

 To fly and flop